Close

 Risk & Sustainability Committee (RSC)

 The RSC coordinates with other standing Committees of the Board, such as the AC and the LDCC, in its oversight of risk and sustainability matters, where relevant.
-The RSC met three times during the year.
+In particular, the RSC works with the LDCC to ensure that sustainability and risk management is properly considered in setting remuneration policies and decisions.

 Senior Management Oversight